Online Estimation and Community Detection of Network Point Processes for Event Streams: An Online Learning Framework for Event Streams

 We provide detailed algorithms for learning Poisson processes and Hawkes processes on networks of event streams.
-Specifically, Algorithm~\ref{algo:hom_pois} describes the detailed online estimation procedure for the homogeneous Poisson process.\footnote{The algorithm for the non-homogeneous Poisson process is similarly constructed.} It only requires storing the cumulative number of events without storing any event history.
+Specifically, Algorithm~\ref{algo:hom_pois} describes the detailed online estimation procedure for the homogeneous Poisson process.
+This is the simplest case but illustrates the main components of our inference scheme. \footnote{The algorithm for the non-homogeneous Poisson process is similarly constructed.} It only requires storing the cumulative number of events without storing any event history.
 This largely reduces memory cost.
 Similarly, the appendix describes the detailed online estimation procedure for the homogeneous Hawkes process with exponential-type impact function.\footnote{The corresponding algorithm for the non-homogeneous Hawkes process is similarly constructed.} Also included is a support algorithm which describes the detailed procedure for keeping historical data by creating a hash map with the key being the pair of nodes and their history information.
 From the view of statistical discipline, we only need to store the \textit{sufficient statistics} \citep{lehmann2006theory} which already contains all information about model parameters.
-Specifically, we create a hashmap $\mathcal D$, whose key is `$(i,j)$" ($i,j \in [m]$) and corresponding value is the sufficient statistic of the specific model.
+Specifically, we create a hashmap $\mathcal H$, whose key is `$(i,j)$" ($i,j \in [n]$) and corresponding value is the sufficient statistic of the specific model.
 These values will be updated by incorporating new information, as new data in the current time window is processed.
 Hence, the proposed algorithm effectively optimizes computational memory costs.